muxi-ai/faissx/NEXT_STEPS.md

-# FAISS Proxy: Next Steps (0MQ Edition)
+# FAISSx: Next Steps (0MQ Edition)

 > **Note:** The following checklist reflects the planned 0MQ-based architecture.
 Actual ZMQ implementation work has not started yet; most technical tasks below are pending.

-This document outlines the next steps for the FAISS Proxy project, now based on a high-performance 0MQ binary protocol.
+This document outlines the next steps for the FAISSx project, now based on a high-performance 0MQ binary protocol.
 These items are organized by priority and component.

 ## Project Setup & Planning Completed